-The 12 evolving global factors affecting food safety
+The 12 evolving global factors affecting food safety in 2025

 Various factors are shaping the safety and security of our global food system, some of which have evolved significantly over the past five years.
 These are the key factors influencing global food safety, how they have changed, and how data collection, sharing, and utilization can address these issues.